Avelia Stream: History

-In August 2025, Virgin and Alstom entered a binding agreement to supply 12 Avelia Stream sets for Virgin’s High Speed 1 and Channel Tunnel bid.
+In August 2025, Virgin Trains Europe signed a letter of intent with Alstom to purchaze 12 Avelia Stream sets, contingent on it being awarded rights to operate services from London St Pancras via the High Speed 1 line and Channel Tunnel to Paris, Brussels and Amsterdam.
 Rail experts expected these train sets to be a non-tilting variant of the New Pendolino product line.